Ham and eggs

-Ham and eggs is a dish combining various preparations of those two ingredients.
+Ham and eggs is a dish consisting of ham served with eggs, usually as a hot breakfast dish.
 It has been described as a staple of "an old-fashioned American breakfast".
 It is also served as a lunch and dinner dish.
-Some notable people have professed an affinity for the dish, such as American entrepreneur Duncan Hines and the Manchurian Emperor Puyi.
+The eggs may be fried, scrambled, or poached, while the ham may be served as slices, a ham steak, or country ham.
 Similar dishes include bacon and eggs, Spanish eggs, the Denver omelette and eggs Benedict.

-The term ham and eggs and some variations of it have been used in various cultural contexts.
+The term "ham and eggs" and some variations of it have been used in various cultural contexts.
 In the United States, it has been used as a slang term, and to refer to various entities and events.

 Preparation

 Ham and eggs is a popular dish often served as a breakfast meal in the United States.
 It is also consumed as a dinner or supper dish, for example in parts of the Southern United States, and is sometimes served as a lunch dish.
 Eggs served with the dish can be fried, scrambled or poached.
 Additional ingredients such as tomatoes and seasonings, such as herbes de Provence, are sometimes used.
 The dish can be prepared on a stovetop in a skillet or frying pan, and also baked or broiled in an oven.

 The pan juices or gravy from the ham can be drizzled over the eggs to enhance flavor.
 Using high-quality ham and cooking over low heat helps prevent overcooking and improves the dish.
 One variation, country-style ham and eggs, involves reducing cream in the pan after cooking and then dolloping it over the top.
 Ham and eggs are often accompanied by side dishes such as toast and hash browns.